upsteered/discord-keyword-alerts/README.md

 python3 bot.py
 ```

-If everything is set up correctly, the bot will log in and start watching messages.
+If everything is set up correctly, it will log in and start watching messages.

 ---